Hue Jackson: Post-Cleveland Browns

 On November 14, 2019, it was reported that Jackson would lead the drills during the NFL sanctioned workout for free agent quarterback Colin Kaepernick on November 16, 2019.
 However, on November 16, the location of the workout was changed and Jackson was unable to oversee the event.

 On March 29, 2021, in an interview with 850 ESPN Cleveland, Jackson stated he was writing a book about his time with the Cleveland Browns, which would be released later in the year.
 He said that he was "lied to" by Browns owner Jimmy Haslam regarding the state of the franchise and the team's impending rebuild that took place following his firing.
 He also said he received a one-year contract extension halfway through the Browns' 0-16 campaign in 2017 that the team decided not to make public.
 In early 2022, after former Miami Dolphins coach Brian Flores said that Miami's owner paid him to lose games, Jackson made similar allegations against Haslam.

 Tennessee State Tigers

 On April 15, 2021, Jackson joined Tennessee State's coaching staff as the new offensive coordinator for the 2021 season, under new coach Eddie George.
 The Tigers finished with a 5–6 record and an average of 19.7 points per game for the 2021 season.

 Grambling State Tigers

 On December 10, 2021, Jackson was hired to be the 14th head coach of the Grambling State Tigers.
 It marks his first time serving as a head coach in college football.
-He was fired in November 2023.
+He was fired in November 2023 after two seasons with a combined 8–14 record.